Sourdough Starter

 When you mix flour and water and leave the mixture at room temperature, wild yeast and bacteria already present in the flour begin to colonize the mixture.
 Over 5-14 days of regular feedings, two groups of microorganisms establish a stable ecosystem:

-- Wild yeast (primarily Saccharomyces and Kazachstania species) produces carbon dioxide gas.
+Wild yeast (primarily Saccharomyces and Kazachstania species) produces carbon dioxide gas.
 This is what makes the dough rise.

 The two groups work together.
 The acids produced by bacteria create an environment too acidic for most competing organisms, while the yeast thrives in it.
-This symbiosis is why a healthy starter is remarkably stable and resistant to contamination.
+This symbiosis is why a healthy starter is stable and resistant to contamination.

 How to feed a sourdough starter